Togusa09/Togusa09.github.io/_posts/2018-6-2-Dynamic-model-colour-in-unity-Part2.md

 categories: unity blender C#
 ---

-Additional methods for setting object colour
+Som additional methods for setting object colour

+## Setting colour from shader

 The default shader used by Unity includes a parameter _Color that is used to override the rednering colour for an object.
 Unfortunately it still creates additional texture instances.
-It should be possible to work around this by using (GPU instancing)[https://docs.unity3d.com/540/Documentation/Manual/GPUInstancing.html] for the rendering.
+It should be possible to work around this by using [GPU instancing](https://docs.unity3d.com/540/Documentation/Manual/GPUInstancing.html) for the rendering.

 Setting colour by